swiftly-solution/documentation/src/docs/scripting/events/gameevents/ondecoystarted.md

 ---

 # OnDecoyStarted
-This event is triggered when decoy_started is triggered
+This event is triggered when decoy_started is triggered.
 ::: tabs
 @tab Lua
 ```lua